wrought/wireless-networking-in-the-developing-world/wndw.md

     analysers (like the WiSpy from Metageek and the AirView from Ubiquiti).

--   •Configure the transmit power and network speed (these values may also be set to “automatic” in some devices).
+-   Configure the transmit power and network speed (these values may also be set to “automatic” in some devices).
 The value of transmit power is also subject to local regulation, check in advance the maximum power allowed by law, and try always to use the minimum